Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index: `number`
-  >the position at which the data should be inserted
+  >The position at which the data should be inserted.

 - value: `any`
-  >the data to insert
+  >The data to insert.

 Example: